-The Investigative Services Division (ISD) includes the Major Case Unit, General Investigations Unit, Special Investigations Unit – Narcotics and Gang Enforcement, Domestic Homeland Security Section, Crime Analytics Unit, Youth Services Section and Victim Services Unit.
+The Investigative Services Division (ISD) includes the Major Case Unit, General Investigations Unit, Special Investigations Unit – Narcotics and Gang Enforcement, Homeland Security Section, Crime Analytics Unit, Real Time Crime Center, Intelligence, Youth Services Section, and Victim Services Unit.

 The primary function of the Investigative Services Division is to conduct follow-up investigations of crimes reported by the Community Policing Division and conduct proactive narcotic and gang enforcement investigations.
 Cases are reviewed by an Investigative Supervisor and screened for solvability factors.
 Cases are then assigned to specialized units of the Investigations Section based on the type of crime.
 Members of ISD work in conjunction with the Crime Analytics Unit and the community in order to solve crimes and create a safer community for the citizens of Flagler County.

 Major Case Unit

 This unit conducts investigations on homicides, sexual assault/battery, child abuse, armed robbery, missing persons, and crimes against the elderly.
 This Unit often works with outside agencies including the Medical Examiner's Office, the Family Life Center, and the Florida Department of Children and Family Services.

 This unit conducts follow-up investigations on burglaries, thefts, auto thefts, fraud, identity theft, forgery, and embezzlement.
 The Property Crimes Section strives to identify and arrest property crime suspects and recover the property taken.